Glenturret: A portrait

 - 🍽️ Opening of the Glenturret Lalique Restaurant (Michelin ambitions)

-- 👨🍳 Signing of boss Mark Donald (formerly Number One, Edinburgh)
+- 👨🍳 Appointment of Chef Mark Donald (formerly Number One, Edinburgh)

 - 🎨 Collaboration with Lalique for exclusive crystal decanters

-Glenturret is one of only seven Scottish distilleries that still operate their own floor maltings – barley is spread out on the floor by hand and turned regularly.
+Glenturret is one of only seven Scottish distilleries that operate their own Floor Maltings – barley is spread by hand on the floor and regularly turned.

-- Soaking: Barley is soaked in water for 2-3 days.
+- Steeping: Barley is soaked in water for 2-3 days

-- Germination: 5-7 days on the malt floor, turned daily by hand.
+- Germination: 5-7 days on the malting floor, turned by hand daily

 Why is this special?